stevenweaver/autotune-app/src/docs/assortativity.md

 is used as a way to measure the similarity of attributes between individuals in a network.

+Randomization is performed by shuffling attribute labels among nodes, then performing DWH computation.
+This is useful in creating a null distribution of DWH scores under random mixing.
+A panmictic range is reported by shuffling attributes multiple times and reporting the minimum and maximum score.

 Please see [Benjamin Golub, Matthew O. Jackson, How Homophily Affects the Speed of Learning and Best-Response Dynamics, The Quarterly Journal of Economics, Volume 127, Issue 3, August 2012, Pages 1287–1338](https://arxiv.org/abs/0811.4013) for more information.